 Phuket Islands - Tenta Nakara is simply amazing, calm, fantastic food, and a bit different.
 I highly recommend it!

-agoda.com is a great site for booking accomm - cheapest, has lots of reviews. over 9 years agoAnswered by Bri via Travellr.com
+agoda.com is a great site for booking accomm - cheapest, has lots of reviews. about 10 years agoAnswered by Bri via Travellr.com

-Actually, if I was to return to Thailand any time soon, I'd visit this off-the-beaten track place: http://www.guardian.co.uk/travel/2010/sep/18/thailand-isaan-region-walking-mekong over 9 years ago
+Actually, if I was to return to Thailand any time soon, I'd visit this off-the-beaten track place: http://www.guardian.co.uk/travel/2010/sep/18/thailand-isaan-region-walking-mekong about 10 years ago

 Wow, that's an awful lot of travelling for your first time there.

 In Bangkok, I stayed in a 2 bed apartment with these http://www.centrepoint.com/ which was located at the Lang Suan which was easily walkable to the sky train - although they happily provided a free tuk-tuk to drop you off.
-Place was clean, tidy, rooms were fantastic and the price was good and included breakfast. over 9 years ago
+Place was clean, tidy, rooms were fantastic and the price was good and included breakfast. about 10 years ago